[updated January 2019 with help from Pattie]

 Los Alamos and White Rock have a number of interesting things to see and do:

 - ♥ The Bradbury Science Museum is operated by the lab and has a changing set of exhibits.
 The permanent exhibits give a history of the lab, the development of the atomic bomb, and a fair amount on nuclear physics, including some hands-on exhibits for kids.

 - ♥ The White Rock Overlook in the town of White Rock provides a spectacular view of the Rio Grande Gorge.

 - ♥ The [Anderson Overlook] is just outside of Los Alamos to the west on NM 502, and gives an incredible view of the mountains and valley to the west.

 - The Don Quixote Distillery & Winery has some interesting local versions of gin, and even a blue corn vodka, although I’ve heard some of the wine is not so great.

 - I’ve heard some good things about the Los Alamos Nature Center but have not been able to visit yet.

-There are so many things in the area that I find interesting, I’m not sure I can list it all.
+There are so many things in the area that I find interesting, I’m not sure I can list them all.

 I have stayed at a half-dozen of the hotels in the area.
 Here are a few I can recommend based on my stays and the recommendations of others.